adrien-czerny/de2-sql-exercise/README.md

 ## Instructions

 A DuckDB database file is provided to you in this repo.
-You can run the local DuckDB UI and connect to the database file in a terminal:
+To install DuckDB you can follow along at: https://duckdb.org/install/?platform=linux&environment=cli.
+You can then run the local DuckDB UI and connect to the database file in a terminal:

 ```
 $ duckdb -ui ./wh.db